Marijuana Relapse: Symptoms, Triggers, Treatment

-Marijuana is a green-grey mixture of the hemp plant, Cannabis sativa.
+For those who do not know what marijuana looks like, is a green-grey mixture of the cannabis plant.
 First, they will dry the leaves and flowers.
-Then, they will shredded and smoked it, brewed, or mixed into food.
+Then, they will shred and smoke it, brew, or mix into food.

 How does Marijuana Act in the Body?

-The active ingredient in marijuana, tetrahydrocannabinol (THC).
+Is marijuana a hallucinogen?
+The active ingredient in marijuana, tetrahydrocannabinol (THC), has some hallucinogenic properties.
 It causes the central nervous system to change the way it works.
 It is because the presence of THC makes the brain fire off certain chemicals.
 Usually, the brain maintains a fine balance known as homeostasis.
 It will normalize as well as it can stay running.
-Therefore, the brain will fully adapted to THC and its workings.
+Therefore, the brain will be fully adapted to THC and its workings.
 Conversely, it will have trouble functioning without THC.
 As a result, the user will become dependent on marijuana.

 What is a Marijuana Relapse?

 In addition, there is a 2012 study, published in the Public Library of Science.
 They found that heavy users were more prone to a marijuana relapse.
-Also, they experienced withdrawal symptoms more intensely.
+Also, they experienced withdrawal symptoms more intensely, and marijuana stayed in their systems for a longer time.
 The people who had these symptoms were more likely to fall into marijuana relapse.

 In addition to the above, common symptoms included depression and mood swings.
 However, less common symptoms included fatigue, night sweats, and hot flashes.

 To somebody who’s addicted to pot, this doesn’t translate into the shopping list of side effects.
-Also, there is a contraindications listed in the pamphlet that comes with a box of Valium.
-They report that it feels, quite simply, like you’re missing something you need.
-Furthermore, you’d feel less bad if you were just high.
+Also, there is a contraindication listed in the pamphlet that comes with a box of Valium.
+They report that it feels, quite simply, like missing something one needs.

 Sometimes, the chemical addiction takes hold.
 As a result, the body’s reliance on THC team up with day-to-day stresses to make quitting even more difficult.
-No matter the promises you make to yourself, a marijuana relapse can always occur.
+No matter the promises one makes to oneself, a marijuana relapse can always occur, be it a usual joint or some other way of consumption like marijuana shot.

 Why does Marijuana Relapse Occur in Such a High Rate?